Common Women’s Health Issues + Best Supplements

 - Vitamin K2 (MK-7) is another key supplement, helping activate osteocalcin, which anchors calcium in the bone.
 Clinical studies show that 180 mcg daily can improve vitamin K levels, increase active osteocalcin, and reduce age-related bone mineral loss.
 The focus isn’t just on how much calcium you take but how effectively it’s integrated into the bone.
 MK-7 helps ensure this.

 - Low sulfur levels may contribute to poor joint health.
 MSM (methyl-sulfonyl-methane), the main form of sulfur in the body, is a popular supplement for joint health.
 Sulfur plays a key role in stabilizing the connective tissue of cartilage, tendons, and ligaments.
-Studies show MSM improves joint health, with even better results when combined with glucosamine sulfate, which supports cartilage building.
+Studies show MSM supports joint health, with even better results when combined with glucosamine sulfate, which supports cartilage building.
 Recommended dosages are 1,200–2,000 mg of MSM and 1,500 mg of glucosamine sulfate per day.

 Breast Health